Modules

 Example: Bad module calling

-observe({ # Process data before sending it into the module if (input$filterTo != "special") { myModuleServer( %>% data filter(val == input$filterTo) )else { } # Handle special case myModuleServer( %>% data ... ) } })
+observe({ # Process data before sending it into the module if (input$filterTo != "special") { myModuleServer( data %>% filter(val == input$filterTo) ) } else { # Handle special case myModuleServer( data %>% ... ) } })Example: Good module calling

-<- function(input, output, session server # initialise the app state... <- reactiveValues(. app_state .# add server logic mod_commute_mode("mode", app_state) mod_commute_map("map", app_state) mod_commute_table("table", app_state) mod_commute_filter("filter", app_state) }
+server <- function(input, output, session # initialise the app state... app_state <- reactiveValues(. . # add server logic mod_commute_mode("mode", app_state) mod_commute_map("map", app_state) mod_commute_table("table", app_state) mod_commute_filter("filter", app_state) }

 Liberally use reactive variables and your code becomes much cleaner, faster, and more maintainable

-<- reactive({ datasheet_df %>% sample_data filter(site %in% input$selectSiteDatasheets) %>% ... })# Download button $download_datasheet <- downloadHandler( outputfilename = function() { paste("spreadsheet_", input$selectSiteDatasheets, ".csv", sep = "") },content = function(file) { write.csv(datasheet_df(), file, row.names = FALSE) } )
+datasheet_df <- reactive({ sample_data %>% filter(site %in% input$selectSiteDatasheets) %>% ... }) # Download button output$download_datasheet <- downloadHandler( filename = function() { paste("spreadsheet_", input$selectSiteDatasheets, ".csv", sep = "") }, content = function(file) { write.csv(datasheet_df(), file, row.names = FALSE) } )- Here datasheet_df is a reactive variable that Shiny will always keep up to date.
+Therefore the download button only needs to describe that it uses whatever the current value of that reactive is.

 - This separation keeps the code easy to reason about and allows easy use of datasheet_df in other contexts than just the download button.